 When the initial action upon discovery is surveillance or site-specific protection, all costs incurred are attributed to the agency on whose land the wildfire originated and billed to the fiscally responsible party.

-It is the intent of this procedure to attribute wildfire suppression costs to the agency who has taken the risk of allowing a fire to burn without suppression action, other than surveillance or site-specific protection, during the stages when it can be most easily suppressed.
+It is the intent of this procedure to attribute wildfire suppression costs to the agency who chooses to manage a fire without suppression action, other than surveillance or site-specific protection, during the stages when it can be most easily suppressed.
 It is the responsibility of the Protecting Agencies to identify to the best of their ability the exact location of fires when first detected, document that location, implement the initial response based on the management option designation, and notify the Jurisdictional Agency.

 Incident-specific Cost Share Agreements

-Incidentspecific cost share agreements may be negotiated for any incident at the request of any of the Protecting Agencies involved.
+Incident-specific cost share agreements may be negotiated for any incident at the request of any of the Protecting Agencies involved.
 Table 7 outlines signature authorities for incident-specific cost share agreements.

-A template for incidentspecific cost share agreements is available in Exhibit F of the Alaska Master AgreementAlaska Statewide Master Agreement, but its use is not mandatory.
+A template for incident-specific cost share agreements is available in Exhibit F of the Alaska Master Agreement, but its use is not mandatory.
 Copies of the Agreement will be provided to:

-Federal and State Budget/Billing Offices
+Federal and State Incident Business Specialists

 DOF Operations Forester